HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Add sausage, onions, and gherkins into a bowl and stir to combine.

-Let the salad rest in the refrigerator for at least two hours.
-Before eating, you’ll want to remove it from the fridge for 30 minutes before serving.
+Finally, let the salad rest in the refrigerator for at least two hours, removing it from the fridge for 30 minutes before serving.
 Serve it with fried potatoes or fresh German bread.

 An extraordinary mix of taste and flavor...